Battle of Marj al-Saffar (1303): Role of Ibn Taymiyyah

 During the campaign, Ibn Taymiyyah played a prominent role in boosting morale.
 According to Ibn Kathir, he participated in the night patrols on the Damascus ramparts, encouraged the population with Qur’anic verses on jihad, and accompanied volunteers leaving to fight the Ilkhanids.
 He issued a fatwa permitting the soldiers to break the Ramadan fast in order to give full strength to the battle effort.
 While some contemporary authors such as Ibn ʻAbd al-Hādī stressed his role as a provider of moral support on the battlefield, his student Al-Bazzār also portrayed him as having fought with sword in hand.
-Al-Bazzār is the only one who claimed that Ibn Taymiyyah was physically involved in the battlefield, fighting face-to-face against the Mongols.
+Al-Bazzār uniquely claimed that Ibn Taymiyyah was physically involved in the battlefield, fighting face-to-face against the Mongols.

-Modern Reliable historians, however, consider his contribution primarily as religious and psychological encouragement rather than direct military command.
+Modern reliable historians consider Ibn Taymiyyah's contribution to have been primarily religious and psychological encouragement rather than direct military command.
 While traditional narratives often portray him as directly confronting the Mongols in battle, many modern scholars argue that such accounts are exaggerated.
-They emphasize that he was more engaged in moderninspiring the troops, boosting morale, and giving spiritual legitimacy to the struggle, rather than fighting face-to-face with the Mongol armies on the battlefield.
+They emphasize that he was more engaged in inspiring the troops, boosting morale, and giving spiritual legitimacy to the struggle, rather than fighting face-to-face with the Mongol armies on the battlefield.
 Ibn Taymiyyah also reinforced Islamic law in Damascus after the battle by breaking wine jars and reasserting the khutba in the name of the Mamluk sultan and the Abbasid caliph.